jpgordon00/UnityFileDownloader/README.md

 # Future improvement
 >
-- Remove dependence on MonoBehavior by replacing IEnumerator's with (async and await)[https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/].
+- Remove dependence on MonoBehavior by replacing IEnumerator's with [async and await](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
 - Allow use of different fullfillers of downloaders, for example [WebClient](https://www.c-sharpcorner.com/blogs/consume-webapi-using-webclient-in-c-sharp).